dave1725/AgriVerseClient/README.md

 + password: farmer1000

 ## Features
+- Manage your multiverse farms!
+- Manage your stakeholder!
+- Manage your sales with our powerful dashboard
+- Manage your crops and inventory

 ## License
 This project is licensed under MIT license - Kindly refer the LICENSE file for details.